Balloons Aloft is celebrating 10th anniversary

 • Meet the pilots.
 Balloon pilots will be available to meet and talk with on Saturday from 3:30-4:30 p.m.

-• Helicopter rides will be available from 4-7 p.m. on Friday and Saturday.
+• Helicopter rides will be available from 4-7 p.m. today and Saturday.

 • Touch a Truck.
 This new event from JICI Construction, Angola, will bring in a variety of trucks and other equipment that children will be able to learn about in hands-on demonstrations.
 This will take place Saturday from 10 a.m. to 6 p.m.